tbm00/Item64/README.md

   - `item64.use.*` Ability to use all items *(Default: OP)*

-## Item Entries
+## Custom Items

-### Types
+### ItemEntry Types

 **`EXPLOSIVE_ARROW`**
 - Summons an explosion on arrow impact.
 - Applicable to bows and crossbows.
-- Explosion deals a lot of damage + arrow damage if direct hit, so extraPlayerDamage is disabled by default.
 - Has GriefDefender check that prevents block damage if user doesn't have builder trust in affected claims.
-- Has GriefDefender check that prevents explosions entirely if pvp is toggled off in any affected claims.
+- Has GriefDefender check that prevents explosions entirely if PVP is toggled off in any affected claims.
-- Has DeluxeCombat check that prevents explosions entirely if pvp is toggled off on any affected players.
+- Has DeluxeCombat check that prevents explosions entirely if PVP is toggled off for any affected players.

 **`LIGHTNING_PEARL`**
 - Shoots an ender pearl that summons a lightning strike on impact.
 - Applicable to most items.
-- Lightning doesn't deal much damage, so extraPlayerDamage is set high by default.
-- Has GriefDefender check that prevents lightning entirely if pvp is toggled off in any affected claims.
+- Has GriefDefender check that prevents lightning entirely if PVP is toggled off in any affected claims.
-- Has DeluxeCombat check that prevents lightning entirely if pvp is toggled off on any affected players.
+- Has DeluxeCombat check that prevents lightning entirely if PVP is toggled off for any affected players.

 **`RANDOM_POTION`**
 - Shoots a random splash potion.
 - Applicable to most items.
-- Most potions don't deal direct damage, so extraPlayerDamage is applied to left-clicked potion effects.
-- Has GriefDefender check that prevents potion shots entirely if pvp is toggled off in any affected claims.
+- Has GriefDefender check that prevents potion shots entirely if PVP is toggled off in any affected claims.
-- Has DeluxeCombat check that prevents potion shots entirely if pvp is toggled off on any affected players.
+- Has DeluxeCombat check that prevents potion shots entirely if PVP is toggled off for any affected players.

 **`FLAME_PARTICLE`**
 - Shoots flame particles that make fires.
 - Applicable to most items.
-- Particles don't deal any damage, so extraPlayerDamage is enabled by default.
+- Particles don't deal any damage, so be sure to use extraDamage.
 - Cooldown works differently; it's the maximum number of seconds a player can repetitively use the item.
-- Has GriefDefender check that prevents flames entirely if pvp is toggled off in any affected claims.
+- Has GriefDefender check that prevents flames entirely if PVP is toggled off in any affected claims.
-- Has DeluxeCombat check that prevents flames entirely if pvp is toggled off on any affected players.
+- Has DeluxeCombat check that prevents flames entirely if PVP is toggled off for any affected players.

 **`CONSUMABLE`**
 - Runs commands and/or gives potion effects on item consumption.
-- Applicable to most food, potions, milk, etc.
+- Applicable to food, potions, milk, etc.
+- moneyCost, hungerCost, cooldown, & ammoItem are applicable but not necessary; the default config excludes them for these types.
 - Doesn't have any GriefDefender or DeluxeCombat checks.

 **`USABLE`**